hlophet/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1 - Who am I: Prints the effective username of the current user.

-2 - Groups: Pints all the groups the current user is part of.
+2 - Groups: Prints all the groups the current user is part of.

 3 - New owner: Changes the owner of the hello file to the user betty.